Jake Worth

 $ git bisect run <rspec spec/demonstrates_the_feature_spec.rb>

-run will complete the entire bisect for you with your test!
+run will complete the entire bisect for you, using your test!

 Conclusion